mattgriffindev/waggy-tails/README.md

     1. Understand the company’s main purpose and find out more about the company’s service offer.
     2. Navigate easily within the site to find relevant content.
     3. Read customer reviews to understand what other customers think of the company and see if they are trusted.
-    4. Find the company’s contact details, including social media links, and be able to contact the company easily.<br><br>
+    4. Find the company’s contact details, including social media links, and be able to contact the company easily.

 - **As a returning/frequent visitor, I want to...**

     1. Find information about special offers.
     2. Find the best way to contact the company with any questions I might have.
-    3. Find the social media links so that I can join and interact with other customers.<br><br>
+    3. Find the social media links so that I can join and interact with other customers.

 - ***How this has been achieved:***